-Kim Perlak is the Founder of Ben & I Play for Peace and the Director of the Austin concert.
+Kim Perlak is the Founder of Ben & I Play for Peace, the Director of the 2011-13 Austin concerts, and the founder of the Veterans’ Guitar Project.
 With performances that are deeply personal and express a breadth of tradition, guitarist Kim Perlak has been recognized as an inspired voice in new American music.
 Her playing was praised by The Austin-American Statesman as, “thoughtful, enchanting, vivid…a songwriter’s circle without the lyrics,” and by another Austin reviewer as, “moving…the most patriotic thing I’ve experienced in many months.”

 Kim Perlak plays guitars by Thomas Humphrey and exclusively uses D’Addario Strings.
 Visit Kim at her website, http://kimperlak.com.

-Martha Lopez-Leschke is the Director of Ben & I Play for Peace- Sarasota.
+Martha Lopez-Leschke was the Director of Ben & I Play for Peace- Sarasota and now is a consultant on current projects.
 She is a lyric coloratura soprano, performer and educator.
 First trained as a classical pianist, she earned her Bachelor’s degree from Stetson University in 1997.
 After commencing her career in music education, she shifted her focus to classical singing and earned a Master of Music degree in Vocal Performance from the University of South Florida- Tampa in 2006.
 Upon graduating, Martha studied with renowned voice teacher and author Shirlee Emmons in New York, NY for several years.
 Martha is frequently heard in recitals, concerts and operas throughout Southwest Florida.
 An avid art song enthusiast, she loves to promote the art form with interesting, varied recitals, collaborating with instrumentalists to create fun and entertaining performances.
 Martha serves on the music faculty of the State College of Florida, Manatee-Sarasota.
 Learn more about Martha by visiting her website, http://marthalopezsoprano.com.

 In addition to his performance tours and recording, since 1985, Benjamin has been chair of the guitar department at the Yale University School of Music and Artistic Director of the bi-annual Yale Guitar Extravaganza.
 Benjamin Verdery has also been Artistic Director of Art of the Guitar at the 92nd St Y (New York City) since 2006 and was appointed an honorary board member of the Suzuki Association of the Americas in 2007.
 Each summer Benjamin holds his Annual International Master Class on the Island of Maui (Hawaii).